Now that Al Isra'a Wal Mi’raj has come and gone, we excitedly look forward to our next days off this year.

 2017 was really the 'year of long weekends' with more than five when the year started.
 Although we have the same public holidays this year, 2018 doesn't have as many days off, since most holidays will fall on weekends.

 Also Read: Have kids?
-Here's the latest school calendar (kept permanently up to date).
+Here's the latest school calendar

-Arafat Day, Eid Al Adha (3 holidays + weekend)
+August 21 or 22: Arafat Day + Eid Al Adha combined (3 days off + weekend)

 This one is almost definite as Arafat Day is expected to fall on a Tuesday.
-Arafat Day followed by Eid Al Adha the next day (Wednesday, Thursday - two days off) could mean a 5-day weekend or at least a 4-day weekend if you work on Saturdays.
+Arafat Day will then be followed by Eid Al Adha the next day (Wednesday and Thursday).
+This could mean that we get a 5-day weekend or at least a 4-day weekend if you work on Saturdays.

-The dates may change depending on moon-sightings; however, even if the dates change by a day, you are set to get a very short work-week.
+The dates may change depending on moon-sightings; however, even if the dates change by a day, you are still set to get a short work-week.

-The UAE’s National Day is celebrated on December 2 each year.
+The UAE’s National Day will be celebrated on Sunday, December 2 this year.
 While the UAE was never part of the British Empire, it was a British Protectorate.
 This protectorate treaty was withdrawn on December 1, 1971, paving the way for the federal unification of the emirates.

 Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al Quwain, and Fujairah made up the original UAE, with Ras Al Khaimah joining in a year later in 1972.
 2018 will mark the UAE’s 47th birthday.

-This year the Commemoration Day falls on a Friday (no holiday there), but you get UAE National Day (December 2 - Sunday) off.
-Hello, long weekend!
+Once again, this year the Commemoration Day falls on a Friday (no holiday there), but you get UAE National Day (December 2 - Sunday) off.

 Hello, long weekend!